CIRCULAR SAVINGS PROGRAM.

 We’ll email you with a pre-paid label or more information coordinating a pick-up / drop-off.
 Once you’re finished returning, we’ll confirm your earnings.

 Why recycle?
 Short answer: because 11M pounds of undergarment textile waste enter U.S. landfills daily.
-You’re helping to reduce methane output, divert clothing waste from landfills, and make new fabric.
+You’re helping to reduce methane output, divert clothing waste from landfills, and make new yarn.
 Find out more about our process here.

 SUSTAINABILITY GOALS BY 2023